Syncx

-Democratization of healthcare—the Syncx mission
+Democratization of healthcare and the Syncx mission

 What is the democratization of healthcare?

-Democratization of healthcare staffing
+Democratization of healthcare staffing could look like:

 To us, this mission is more important than ever.
 Those in the locums industry have witnessed an accelerating shift toward further consolidation among the top 5 companies.
 Ten years ago, 62% of locum tenens staffing funneled through them.
 Today, it’s 70%, according to a recent Staffing Industry Analysts report.